xyproto/minitree/README.md

 Inspired by [this question](http://unix.stackexchange.com/questions/83072/ls-should-display-contents-of-flat-directory-structure-in-columns).

-The executable is called "lsc" instead of "lc" to avoid a naming conflict with the mono package (which provides /usr/bin/lc).
+The executable may be installed as /usr/bin/lsc instead of /usr/bin/lc to avoid a naming conflict with the mono package (which provides /usr/bin/lc).

 Screenshots
 -----------